 With reviews and online articles written about your business, depending on the type of business that it is, you can make decisions based on that kind of feedback.
-It is much easier for small businesses to make changes than it is for larger corporations who have teams of people that need to sign things off.
-So get ahead of the game and make changes where possible, and as and when they are needed.
+It is much easier for small businesses to make changes than it is for larger corporations that have teams of people that need to sign things off.
+So get ahead of the game and make changes where possible when they are needed.
 Being able to retain customers and listen to what they want is a good way to business success.

 Start a Blog

 Having a blog running on your main website is a great way to interact with potential new customers, as well as engage with your loyal customers.
 You can share your products or services, as well as share industry insights.
 Giving tips and tricks is a good way to improve your online presence as people will be searching online for certain things.
 If your blog has got the answer, then they’ll reach your site through that and know they’ll know your business’s name.
 So blogging is more important for small businesses than you might think.

 You need to be getting yourself out there amongst your peers and attending things like trade shows as much as possible.
 You need to get to know your peers and competitors.
 Even better if you can get yourself to the point where you are a resource for your peers, and they consider you to be a thought leader.
 They are more likely to recommend you or link to you if they know that you offer valuable content for their customers.
 When you are a small business owner, sharing knowledge will help to earn you plenty of good karma!